-Asbestos was a key fireproofing ingredient used in building materials, used by electricians all over the United States.
-Buildings constructed between 1920 and 1980 were the most likely to contain asbestos materials.
-Products like insulation that electricians used regularly often contained asbestos.
+Asbestos, a key fireproofing ingredient in building materials, was used by electricians all over the United States.
+Buildings constructed between 1920 and 1980 are most likely to contain asbestos materials.

-The dangers of asbestos arise when the fibers are released into the air and then inhaled.
+Many products that electricians encountered on a daily basis, such as insulation, contained asbestos.
+The dangers of asbestos arise when the fibers are released into the air and inhaled.
 When an electrician would drill into an insulation film, drywall, plaster or other asbestos material, the toxic fibers would be released into the air and enter the lungs of the electrician.
 This is just one example of asbestos exposure among electricians.

 Risk of Mesothelioma for Electricians

-Many products used by electricians are similar to those used in the construction industry and often contained asbestos.
-Some products handled by electricians include:
+Many asbestos products used by electricians are similar to those used in the construction industry.
+Some of the products handled by electricians include:

 - Spackling material

 - Cement siding

 If you or a loved one is experiencing mesothelioma symptoms as a result of electrician asbestos exposure, contact us today for a free consultation with an asbestos attorney.

 Electrician Asbestos Exposure Resources